QuestPDF/QuestPDF-Documentation/docs/api-reference/minimal-box.md

 # Minimal box

-The `MinimalBox` element loosens the size constraints provided by its parent.
-It makes sure that its child is rendered only with necessary space, no bigger.
+The `MinimalBox` element relaxes the size constraints provided by its parent.
+It makes sure that its child is rendered with the minimum necessary space only.

 ```csharp{3-3}
 .Border(4)